-Scott Bayzle litigates commercial disputes for both large and small businesses and has extensive experience representing clients in federal and state courts (trial and appellate levels) and in arbitration tribunals.
-He focuses his practice on business tort litigation, including cases involving unfair and deceptive trade practices, securities fraud, intellectual property disputes, unfair competition, trade secret misappropriation, breach of contract and tortious interference with contract.
+Scott Bayzle litigates commercial disputes for both Fortune 500 companies and small businesses and has extensive experience representing clients in federal and state courts (trial and appellate levels) and in arbitration tribunals.
+He focuses his practice on business tort litigation, including cases involving unfair and deceptive trade practices, securities fraud, intellectual property disputes, unfair competition, trade secret misappropriation, breach of contract, and tortious interference with contract.

 Scott is a member of Parker Poe's Recruiting Committee and handles pro bono matters for Legal Aid of North Carolina.